 After having seen the place where everything started on the 23rd of July 1921, I wanted to get up close and personal with the main characters that made Chinese modern history, other than Mao (I would have loved to but couldn’t manage to go to his birthplace at Shaoshan, in Henan province).

-So the second pillar I visited was Zhou Enlai’s residence, a western-style four-storey house built in 1920 in the former French Concession.
+So the second pillar I visited on my tour around Shanghai Communist relics was Zhou Enlai’s residence, a Western-style four-story house built in 1920 in the former French Concession.
 Zhou Enlai was the first Premier of the People’s Republic of China (1949), and here the Shanghai Office of the Delegation of the Communist Party of China was established in June 1946, during the negotiations between the Party and the Kuomintang, after the victory against the Japanese occupation.

-Not far from Zhou Enlai’s residence is another notable dwelling, Sun Yat-sen’s.
+Not far from Zhou Enlai’s residence is another notable dwelling and one of the best Shanghai Communist relics, Sun Yat-sen’s.
 Doctor, revolutionary and political leader, Sun Yat-sen is considered the “Father of the Nation” thanks to his active role in the overthrow of the rather spineless late Qing dynasty and his work on establishing the first steady pillars of the newly formed Republic, of which he was elected the first President.

 Also called Sun Zhongshan, Sun Yat-sen boasts countless shows of remembrance all over China, Shanghai included, such as streets (Zhongshan Road) and parks (Zhongshan Park), named after him.
 Although his house was widely looted during the Japanese occupation, today it’s possible to see the original furniture (but photographing is not allowed).